-The term “rope-up protection” is used to describe a special type of fall arrest system (designed to secure employees) using personal fall protection equipment (PPE).
-This type of safety system is based on a connector, which employees of a broad range of professions who work high up can use to hook themselves up - thus preventing them from falling or catching them in the case of a fall.
+The term rope-up protection describes a special form of fall protection using personal fall protection equipment (PPE).
+This type of safety system is based on a connector which employees from a broad range of professions who work at heights can use to hook themselves up.
+A connector can prevent these individuals from falling or arrest their fall should they slip.
 One end of this connector is connected to a so-called anchorage device (AD).
 The other end is attached to a safety harness worn by the user.
-A safety harness is equipped with a dorsal eyelet to which the connector can be attached using a carabiner hook; its counterpart is the anchorage eyelet of the anchorage device.

-There are various aspects to be aware of when working with personal fall protection and rope-up protection solutions.
-Primarily, only trained workers may use rope-up protection and personal fall protection equipment.
-The main object of using such equipment is to prevent a swing fall wherever possible.
-Usually when a swing fall occurs it is when a single anchorage point has been used as a safety measure and where the secured individual is not located directly above this anchorage device but slightly to one side.
-In addition, users working with personal fall arrest equipment must take care to ensure that they only use sharp edge-tested connectors.
+In addition, users working with PPE equipment should take care to ensure that they only use sharp edge-tested connectors.
 These are capable of withstanding a fall - even when the retaining cable is stretched over a (roof) edge or (in the case of a swing fall) where this cable is scraped backwards and forwards along the edge.

 When roping up using PPE equipment, a differentiation is made between two basic safety solutions.
 When used as a retention system , the connector restricts the user’s working radius to such an extent that he/she can still reach his/her place of work but cannot accidentally step out over the falling edge.
 The aim of such measures is to prevent falls.